-ESSENTIAL INDICATORS DOMAIN 5 Scientific Conc Scientific Conceptual Understandings Outcome 14 The child uses predictions.
-The child uses the scientific method to investigate the physical and natural worlds and to hypothesize and make predictions.
-Indicator 14.1 Uses senses to investigate characteristics and behaviors in the physical and natural worlds and begins to form explanations of observations and explorations.
-First Steps Ar-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old Rubrics) Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Plays with materials of different textures (e.g., sand, water, leaves) with adult encouragement.
-Plays with materials of different textures (e.g., sand, water, leaves) and conditions (wet, dry, warm, cold, etc.) with adult encouragement.
-Uses obvious sensory information to explore the world, reacting more physically than verbally.
-Uses one sense (such as sight only or smell only) in a sensory experience, making one or two simple comments describing the experience.
-Uses two or more senses (such as both sight and smell or both hearing and touch) to explore the world and makes one or more detailed comments describing sensory experiences.
-Conducts small hands-on / multisensory experiments with adult guidance and uses observation and verbal questioning and comments to investigate and draw conclusions.
-Conducts small hands-on/ multisensory experiments with adult guidance and records observations and conclusions through pictures, drawings, or dictations.
-Conducts small hands-on/ multisensory experiments with adult guidance and records observations and conclusions through pictures, drawings, dictations, and numbers or symbols on graphs and charts.
+- DOMAIN 5 Scientific Conceptual Understandings - Outcome 14 > The child uses the scientific method to investigate the physical and natural worlds and to hypothesize and make predictions. - Indicator 14.1 ► Uses senses to investigate characteristics and behaviors in the physical and natural worlds and begins to form explanations of observations and explorations.

+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress hed for 3's ps for 4's) Making Progress shed for 4's eps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Plays with materials of different textures (e.g., sand, water, leaves) with adult encouragement.
+Plays with materials of different textures (e.g., sand, water, leaves) and conditions (wet, dry, warm, cold, etc.) with adult encouragement. to explore world, read formation the Uses one sense (such as sight only or smell only) in a sensory experience, making one or two simple comments describing the experience.
+Uses two of senses (sure sight and both hear touch) to of the world makes one detailed codescribing experience ich as both smell or ing and explore and e or more omments g sensory Conducts small hands-on / multisensory experiments with adult guidance and uses observation and verbal questioning and comments to investigate and draw conclusions.
+Conducts small hands-on/multisensory experiments with adult guidance and records observations and conclusions through pictures, drawings, or dictations.
+Conducts small hands-on/multisensory experiments with adult guidance and records observations and conclusions through pictures, drawings, dictations, and numbers or symbols on graphs and charts.

-ESSENTIAL INDICATORS DOMAIN 5 🕨 Scientific Conceptual Scientific Conceptual Understandings Outcome 14 > utcome 14 The child uses the scientific method to investigate the physical and natural worlds and to hypothesize and make predictions.
-Indicator 14.3 Makes predictions and forms hypotheses.
-3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics
+DOMAIN 5 > Scientific Conceptual Understandings

+Outcome 14 > The child uses the scientific method to investigate the physical and natural worlds and to hypothesize and make predictions.

+Indicator 14.3 ► Makes predictions and forms hypotheses.

-First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress gress Accomplished for 4 (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Asks "why?" and other simple questions for adult explanations about things observed.
-Asks "why?" and other simple questions for adult explanations about things observed and explored through additional senses. nature expe guesses at happen ne no relation In a science or nature experience, guesses at what will happen next with no relation to the experience.
+3-Yea ar-Old Rubrics 4-Year-Old Rubrics ; Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Asks "why?" and other simple questions for adult explanations about things observed.
+Asks "why?" and other simple questions for adult explanations about things observed and explored through additional senses.
+In a science or nature experience, guesses at what will happen next with no relation to the experience.
 In a science or nature experience, makes a prediction or guess that is related to the experience.
-In a science nature exp makes one prediction gives rease predicted perience, e or more as and ons for Develops plans with teacher assistance for testing prediction or hypothesis and tries out ideas.
+In a science or nature experience, makes one or more predictions and gives reasons for predicted result.
+Develops plans with teacher assistance for testing prediction or hypothesis and tries out ideas.
 Independently develops plans for testing prediction or hypothesis and tries out ideas.
 Develops alternative hypothesis based on testing results when initial prediction/ hypothesis is found to be inaccurate.